 Graduates and seasoned professionals might gravitate towards a smaller company when looking for employment for a number of reasons.
 For example, they may not appreciate the corporate atmosphere.
 They may like a small business that allows them more input or a tighter team that lets them shine brighter.

-Turn-around is a business killer, especially for small companies.
-The investment that goes into training new employees makes it worth a little effort to keep the good ones on the job.
-A 2015 study conducted by Guardian Life lists an impressive benefits package as a major selling point for current employees.
-By offering health insurance benefits you’re showing your team that you care about their well being and that of their families.
-If you want to keep them, make sure they have practical and effective health insurance options.
-That means offering a small group health insurance plan.
+Overall, an impressive benefits package may serve as a major selling point for current employees.
+By offering health insurance benefits, you’re showing your team that you care about their well -being and that of their families.
+If you want to keep your employees, make sure they have practical and effective health insurance options, and consider offering a small group health insurance plan.

 As a small business owner, you appreciate any opportunity to save money, especially when it means keeping your employees happy at the same time.
 A licensed insurance broker can show you how small group insurance plans affect your bottom line.
 Not only may your payments be lower on a per-person basis than if you bought individual coverage on your own, but the money you pay toward employees’ monthly health insurance premiums is typically tax deductible.